Bipolar Disorder Treatment

 Currently, about 2.8% of the U.S. adult population struggled with bipolar disorder, and around 4.4% will experience symptoms of bipolar disorder at some point in their lives.
 Strikingly, about 83% of people with bipolar disorder experience severe impairment due to their symptoms, however only half of those people will seek treatment.

 Because the causes vary from person to person, it is important to be professionally diagnosed by a clinician before an effective treatment plan is established.
 A physical exam, interview, and lab tests are an effective way of determining the best treatment plan for you.

 Importance of Treatment for Bipolar Disorder

 When someone is struggling with bipolar disorder, especially if it is accompanied by substance abuse, the outlook is quite bleak unless they receive treatment for these conditions together.
 Coupling substance abuse with bipolar disorder can lead to an accelerated progression of both diseases, increasing and worsening symptoms and episodes as time goes on.
 Without treatment, this cycle will take control of an individual’s life and could possibly lead to death.
-Receiving a dual-diagnosis treatment for both bipolar disorder and substance abuse is the best chance for decreased negative symptoms and long-term recovery.
+Receiving treatment for both bipolar disorder and substance abuse is the best chance for decreased negative symptoms and long-term recovery.

 The most effective form of treatment for bipolar disorder and substance abuse involves a combination of medication, psychotherapy, and holistic therapies.
 At The Summit Wellness Group, we utilize the latest and most effective treatments to create a multifaceted plan for treating both bipolar disorder and substance abuse, as well as reduce negative and distressing symptoms and encourage healthier habits and ways of thinking.